JamBrains/jam-docs/docs/knowledge/basics/dev_accounts.md

 These well known accounts can be used for testing and are known by all JAM node implementations.

 :::warning
 Please be advised that [JIP-5](https://github.com/polkadot-fellows/JIPs/pull/2) will change the concrete values here.
-An updated JIP-5 page will be available soon.
+An updated version will be available soon.
 :::